Christianity in Ethiopia: Frumentius

 Frumentius, a Phoenician Christian, was a slave to the Ethiopian king and there is evidence Judaism was in the land before his arrival (mythically due to King Solomon of Israel).
 After being shipwrecked and captured at an early age, Frumentius was carried to Aksum, where he was treated well with his companion Edesius.
 At the time, there was a small population of West Asian Christians living in Aksum who sought refuge from Roman persecution.
 Once of age, Frumentius and Edesius were allowed to return to their homelands, however they chose to stay at the request of the queen.
 In doing so, they began to secretly promote Christianity through the lands.

 During a trip to meet with church elders, Frumentius met with Athanasius, Pope of Alexandria.
 After recommending that a bishop be sent to proselytize, a council decided that Frumentius be appointed as a bishop for Ethiopia.

-By 331 AD, Frumentius returned to Ethiopia, he was welcomed with open arms by the rulers who were at the time 'not' Christian.
+By 331 AD, Frumentius returned to Ethiopia, and he was welcomed with open arms by the rulers who were at the time 'not' Christian.
 Ten years later, through the support of the kings, the majority of the kingdom was converted and Christianity was declared the official state religion.